Joking Apart: Facts

 Key facts relating to Alan Ayckbourn's Joking Apart.

-• Joking Apart covers the second longest span of time of any Ayckbourn play encompassing 12 years from the first scene to the last.
-The longest time-frame of an Ayckbourn play can be found in A Brief History Of Women which covers 60 years; although Arrivals & Departures does incorporate scenes gong back approximately 25 years prior to the play, they are memory scenes told in flashback.
+- Joking Apart covered, when it was written, the longest span of time of any Ayckbourn play encompassing 12 years from the first scene to the last.
+The longest time-frame of an Ayckbourn play can be found in A Brief History Of Women which covers 60 years.

 Copyright: Haydonning Ltd. Please do not reproduce without the permission of the copyright holder.